 Mercedes-Benz was sued for Reed Valve Water Leakage.
 In 2010, a settlement was reached.
-If you own a 2001-2006 model of MB S-Class or CL-Class, and you are experiencing this problem, you could have been entitled for benefits if you submitted a claim withing the specificed time frame.
+If you own a 2001-2006 model of MB S-Class or CL-Class, and you are experiencing this problem, you could have been entitled to benefits if you submitted a claim within the specific time frame.
 You can check out this site for more information: Read Valve Class Action Lawsuit.

 i have a mercedes 230clk mod 1999, when i drive in an ascendant road i get a very high temperature arround the gear stick and i notice that limping happen and the gear doesnt working properly while the fluid is correct ,in addition the outside temperature mark very high too.